 In a free flow scenario with speed measurement, the camera is paired with an Axis radar through the edge-to-edge technology.
 The camera covers two lanes and reads the license plates of the passing vehicles, and the paired radar covers the same two lanes to measure the speed of the vehicles.
 Additionally, the application AXIS Speed Monitor can visualize the maximum speed in each lane through overlays in the camera's live view.

-To find out more about edge-to-edge, see .
+To find out more about edge-to-edge, see Edge-to-edge technology on page 73.

 Requirements: